 Sorry, Georgia peaches.
 You’re good, but you’re no Palisade peach.

 The only down side to Palisade peaches is the short harvest season, so we have to take advantage while we can.
-Let’s do ourselves a favor and put this prosciutto-grilled peach pizza on our summer menu ASAP.
+Let’s do ourselves a favor and put this grilled peach pizza with prosciutto on our summer menu ASAP.

 Fun side note: Palisade is also home to Colorado’s wine country and full of small-town charm.
 If you’re looking for a relaxing mountain escape with plenty of wine tasting on the agenda, you’ll feel right at home in Palisade.